sidharth2025-net/MyPortfolio-Website/README.md

     The application will typically run on `http://127.0.0.1:5000/` (or a similar address provided by Codespaces).
 Open this URL in your web browser.

+6.  **Accessing Sections:** You can directly navigate to specific sections of the portfolio by appending the section ID to the URL (e.g., `http://127.0.0.1:5000/#skills` to go directly to the Skills section).

+## Customization

 ## Customization

 * **Your Photo:** Replace `static/images/yourphoto.jpg` with your actual profile picture.
 Make sure it's a square or circular image for best results.